CFU / CLIMATE FORECASTER

 IC3 Headquarters in Barcelona, Catalonia, Spain

-The Institut Català de Ciències del Clima (IC3) is a climate research institute created in 2008 by the Government of Catalonia and the University of Barcelona, aiming at understanding climate variability and change both global and regional scales to improve both predictions and projections, the dynamics and theory underlying those changes and the impact on society.
-Linked to these goals, IC3 works on understanding and simulating how global change modulates variability and change in society ecosystems to provide better climate services.
+The Institut Català de Ciències del Clima (IC3) is a climate research institute created in 2008 by the Government of Catalonia and the University of Barcelona, aiming at understanding climate variability and change at both global and regional scales, improving both climate predictions and projections, as well as the dynamics and theory underlying those changes and the impact on society.
+Linked to these goals, IC3 works on understanding and simulating how global change modulates variability and changes in society and ecosystems to provide better climate services.

 IC3’s mandate is to become a leading international centre for climate research in Europe, with a regional focus on the Mediterranean area.
 IC3 aims to perform quality research on basic and applied climate sciences, while informing society and stakeholders on future climate risks.